grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-rule.md

 ## Add annotations

-Add [annotations][annotation-label]. to provide more context on the alert in your alert notifications.
+Add [annotations](ref:annotation-label). to provide more context on the alert in your alert notifications.

 Annotations add metadata to provide more information on the alert in your alert notifications.
 For example, add a **Summary** annotation to tell you which value caused the alert to fire or which server it happened on.

-1. [Optional] Add a summary.
+1. Optional: Add a summary.

    Short summary of what happened and why.

-1. [Optional] Add a description.
+1. Optional: Add a description.

    Description of what the alert rule does.

-1. [Optional] Add a Runbook URL.
+1. Optional: Add a Runbook URL.

    Webpage where you keep your runbook for the alert

-1. [Optional] Add a custom annotation
+1. Optional: Add a custom annotation
-1. [Optional] Add a dashboard and panel link.
+1. Optional: Add a dashboard and panel link.

    Links alerts to panels in a dashboard.

 1. Click **Save rule**.

-{{% docs/reference %}}
-[alerting]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting"
-[alerting]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting"

-[annotation-label]: "/docs/grafana/ -> /docs/grafana/<GRAFANA_VERSION>/alerting/fundamentals/alert-rules/annotation-label"
-[annotation-label]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/alerting-and-irm/alerting/fundamentals/alert-rules/annotation-label"
-{{% /docs/reference %}}